 In 2014, Alabama had the most crowded prison system in the nation, operating at 195 percent of capacity.
 In addition, two-thirds of the nearly 80,000 people convicted of felonies and under correctional control were supervised in Alabama’s overwhelmed probation and parole systems, where caseloads averaged close to 200 cases per officer.

 From 2014 to 2015, CSG Justice Center staff analyzed Alabama’s criminal justice data, interviewed stakeholders from across the criminal justice system, and worked with policymakers to develop data-driven policy options designed to reduce prison overcrowding and increase public safety.
 In May 2015, Alabama leaders enacted justice reinvestment legislation (Senate Bill 67) as a first step toward improving their justice system.
 Among other things, the law

 - Strengthens community-based supervision and treatment;

 - Prioritizes prison space for people convicted of violent offenses and those who are most likely to reoffend;

-If the policies are implemented properly, the new law is projected to reduce prison overcrowding from 195 percent to 164 percent of capacity between FY2016 and FY2021, lowering the prison population by 4,243 people during this period.
-To achieve the projected outcomes, Alabama will need to reinvest $151.5 million of the $379.5 million of projected averted prison construction and operations costs in additional supervision resources and community-based programs and treatment services between FY2016 and FY2021.
-Alabama is receiving ongoing implementation guidance from the CSG Justice Center.
+If the policies from SB 67 are implemented properly, prison overcrowding is projected to fall from 195 to 164 percent of capacity between FY2016 and FY2021, lowering the prison population by 4,243 people during this period and averting up to $380 million in construction and operating costs by FY2021.

 Publications & Presentations